ariannap13/laborunions/README.md

 This folder contains all the code and data to reproduce the analyses of the paper *"Framing Unionization on Facebook: Communication around Representation Elections in the United States"*.

-All analyses are performed with Python 3.8.16.
+All analyses are performed with Python 3.8.16 (except when noted differently).
 The list of required package versions can be found in `requirements.txt`.

 Here is a brief description of the sub-folders (further details can be found in the `README.md` files inside the folders):